tobealive/docs/docs/advanced-concepts/v-and-c.md

 ## Translating C to V

-V can translate your C code to human-readable V code, and generating V wrappers on top of C libraries.
+V can translate your C code to human-readable V code, and generate V wrappers on top of C libraries.

 [C2V](https://github.com/vlang/c2v)